 Plastic Bottles for Decoration

-I am sure you all have useless plastic bottles lying around at the house.
+With cold drink consumption, surely you have useless plastic bottles lying around in the house.
 With them being no longer in use, the dilemma is whether to throw them or burn them.
-However, both burning and throwing out are hazardous for the environment.
+However, both burning and throwing out are hazardous to the environment.
 One fancy alternative to save the environment is to upcycle these bottles into home décor items.

 Recycled Plastic Bottle Baubles